 Case study: £100k award for nerve damage

-Whilst a hand injury may seem like a relatively minor complaint, the sensitivity and movement in our hands is so important to our everyday lives that a serious hand injury can be life changing.
+A hand injury may seem like a relatively minor complaint.
+However, the sensitivity and movement in our hands is so important to our everyday lives that a serious hand injury can be life changing.

-Damage to the nerves in your hands can be equally problematic.
-The nerves are responsible for controlling sensations, so even the slightest damage can be painful or debilitating, and could prevent you carrying out the simplest of tasks.
+Nerve damage in your hands can be equally problematic.
+The nerves are responsible for controlling sensations, so even the slightest damage can be painful or debilitating, and could prevent you from carrying out the simplest of tasks.

 If you’ve sustained a hand injury, or the nerves in your hand are damaged as a result of medical malpractice, you may be able to make a clinical negligence claim.